L'Anse aux Meadows: Norse activity

 Anthropologist John Steinberg has suggested the site may have been "occupied at least sporadically for perhaps 20 years" by the Norse.
 Eleanor Barraclough suggests the site was not a permanent settlement but a temporary boat repair facility.
 She notes there are no findings of burials, tools, agriculture or animal pens—suggesting the inhabitants abandoned the site in an orderly fashion.
 According to a 2019 Proceedings of the National Academy of Sciences of the United States of America study, there may have been Norse activity in L'Anse aux Meadows for as long as a century.

 There is no way to know the site's population at any given time, though the dwellings could accommodate 30 to 160 people.
-The entire population of Greenland at the time was about 2,500, meaning that the L'Anse aux Meadows site was less than 10 percent of the Norse settlement on Greenland.
+The entire population of Greenland at the time was about 2,500, meaning that the L'Anse aux Meadows site harbored far fewer than 10 percent of the number living at the Norse settlements on Greenland.
 Julian D. Richards notes: "It seems highly unlikely that the Norse had sufficient resources to construct a string of such settlements."